VY47/vit-attention-rollout-visualizer/README.md

- Why I built this
+Why I built this:

 I wanted to understand how self-attention actually produces a classification

-decision in a ViT, rather than treating it as a black box — so I implemented
+decision in a ViT, rather than treating it as a black box, so I implemented

 attention rollout myself and visualised it live on my own webcam.
 I then